 Machine learning algorithms such as topic modeling and concept mapping appear supportive to conceptualize domain knowledge.

-This article presents four central topics, or core flows, of team leadership that emerged in a hermeneutic "blended reading" design process of the ICT team leadership domain.
-"Blended reading" is the combination of automatic text-mining procedures ("distant reading") with qualitative data analysis ("close reading") (Snodgrass & Coyne 1997), (Stulpe & Lempke 2016), (Wiedemann 2013).
-Text mining is hereby used to cluster, structure and semantically analyse text data, while the extraction of latent meaning is out of the scope of automatic text analysis.
+The core flows of team leadership presented in this paper emerged in a hermeneutic "blended reading" design process of the ICT team leadership domain (Figure 3).
+"Blended reading" is the combination of automatic textmining procedures ("distant reading") with qualitative data analysis ("close reading") (Snodgrass & Coyne 1997), (Stulpe & Lempke 2016), (Wiedemann 2013).
+Text mining is hereby used to cluster, structure and semantically analyze text data, while the extraction of latent meaning is out of the scope of automatic text analysis.
 Single case close reading is blended with algorithmic analysis to complement and possibly correct each other.
 Finding underlying topics was a recursive process, similar to the KJ method (Iba & Isaku 2012), involving automated text-mining.